devopsdunkin/terraform-provider-nagios/docs/index.md

 # Installing

+The provider can be downloaded from the [GitHub releases page](https://github.com/devopsdunkin/terraform-provider-nagios/releases)

 Refer to Hashicorp's [documentation](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins) to install third-party providers

 ## Supported Nagios Versions

-This provider was tested on Nagios XI 5.6.1.
+This provider was tested on Nagios XI 5.6.7.
 It may work with other versions, it will just depend on if there are differences in how the API processes commands.

 ## Provider setup